kadikraman/react-native-v2/lessons/setup-rn.md

     <img alt="iTunes permission dialog" src="./images/itunes-permission.png" />
 </div>

 After you click "continue", you should get an alert on your phone asking you to confirm.
-If you missed the alerts or pressed "no" by accident, just unplug and plug in your phone again to be re-prompted.
+If you missed the alert or pressed "no" by accident, just unplug and plug in your phone again to be re-prompted.

 Now you'll need to find you your phone's name.
 To do this, open your terminal (with the phone plugged in) and do: